SHAREHOLDER ALERT: Levi & Korsinsky Notifies Lumen Technologies, Inc. f/k/a CenturyLink, Inc.(LUMN) Investors of a Class Action Lawsuit and Upcoming Deadline

-NEW YORK, Oct.
-26, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Lumen Technologies, Inc. f/k/a CenturyLink, Inc. ("Lumen Technologies" or the "Company") (NYSE: LUMN) of a class action securities lawsuit.
+NEW YORK , Nov.
+2, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Lumen Technologies, Inc. f/k/a CenturyLink, Inc. ("Lumen Technologies" or the "Company") (NYSE: LUMN) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Lumen Technologies investors who were adversely affected by alleged securities fraud between March 11, 2019 and July 14, 2023.
 Follow the link below to get more information and be contacted by a member of our team: